flatanimals/gusts/readme.md

 ## About Gusts

-Gusts is a simple Tailwind CSS playground with Laravel and Vue.js.
+Gusts is a simple Tailwind CSS playground built with Laravel and Vue.js.

 ## Installation